-So, my wash cloths are getting really stinky, and washing them isn’t helping because that nasty mildew has set in.
+So, my washcloths are getting really stinky, and washing them isn’t helping because that nasty mildew has set in.
 In my past life, I would throw them in the washer with some bleach and knock the mildew and smell right out.
-But my more informed, greener self can’t do that anymore and so I searched the web to find a green alternative.
-What did I stumble upon?
-Hydrogen Peroxide!
-A little bottle of it packs quite a punch – not only is it green, but has a myriad of uses for cleaning the home (not to mention all the medical uses)!
+But my more informed, natural self can’t do that anymore and now I use hydrogen peroxide!
+A little bottle of it packs quite a punch – not only is it green and natural, but it has a myriad of uses for cleaning the home (not to mention all the medical uses)!

 Is it Really Safe for the Environment?

 Yes!
-According to GreenOpedia and Wikipedia, Hydrogen Peroxide’s molecules are made of two hydrogen and two oxygen atoms (H2O2) that decompose after use back into oxygen and water, so it’s completely green.
+According to GreenOpedia and Wikipedia, Hydrogen Peroxide’s molecules are made of two hydrogen and two oxygen atoms (H2O2) that decompose after use back into oxygen and water, so it’s completely biodegradable and safe for the environement.
 It’s a safe and effective bleach alternative, and is colorless and odorless to boot.

 Household Cleaner & Disinfectant